mlava/wordle/README.md

 ![image](https://user-images.githubusercontent.com/6857790/209258029-b952c32f-7835-4485-897a-03da32ac17de.png)

 You can trigger this extension from the Command Palette using 'Play Wordle'.
+Or, use the SmartBlock command <%WORDLE%>.

 The extension pulls the NYT Wordle word of the day and you can play right in your graph.